hefangli0412/JDBC/README.md

 Design and implement an end-to-end java application that queries a relational database.

-1. JDBC programming
+1. JDBC programming and database queries

-2. design a GUI in Java
+2. GUI design in Java

-3. Oracle Spatial Java API
+3. Oracle Spatial Query